Weasyl/weasyl/pyramid.md

 * (DONE) Try to replace define.get_userid() with a reified request.userid property.

-* flake8 everything before merge request.
+* (ONGOING: Doing this as I go now) flake8 everything before merge request.
 * (DONE: Or rather 'ongoing'.
 At the time of this writing all tests pass) check test coverage before merge request.

+* Headers need to be (str, str) to keep twisted happy.
+We're returning unicode in a few places.

 Make some rules/best practices
 ------------------------------